 RadCity 4 vs. Bafang 750 Watt Mid-Drive Kit

 A few months ago, I bought a RadCity 4 electric bike from Rad Power Bikes.
-I bought this as a commuter bike for rides into town (5 hilly miles away) and to the office (8 miles, with steep hills).
+I got it for commuting into town (5 hilly miles) and to the office (8 miles, with steep hills).

 The bike arrived about a week after I placed the order.
 It comes in a box, mostly assembled, with the customer having to do the final steps of attaching the pedals and handlebars, and connecting some wiring.
 The assembly was pretty easy.
 You don’t need much mechanical ability.

 The first thing I noticed about the bike was that it was heavy: about 68 pounds.
 I considered that a negative, though I later changed my mind, as I’ll describe below.

 This bike has a number of pluses, and after 500 miles of riding, I would say it has no serious minuses.
 Here are good points:

 - It rides smoothly.
 A heavy frame, fat tires, front shocks and smooth motor acceleration all contribute to the feel.